ShmuelRonen/Stable-Diffusion-3.0-GUI/README.md

 2. Saves the images in the Outputs folder automatically.
 3. Shows the API messages in the TextBox window
 4. Entering the API key in a special window

+#### How to install:
+1. git clone
+2. Saves the images in the Outputs folder automatically.
+3. Shows the API messages in the TextBox window
+4. Entering the API key in a special window